 How long will it take for UQ to action my report about a damp, and/or musty/mouldy smelling indoor work area?

 The more people potentially exposed to this type of work environment, the greater the likelihood of someone experiencing a related health issue.
-Therefore, the Properties and Facilities staff of UQ prioritise their response using the following criteria:
+Therefore, the UQ Properties and Facilities staff prioritise their response using the following criteria:

 • if there has been a report of a potential adverse health impact consistent with the anticipated symptoms of exposure.